 Informed consent will be obtained and patient medical history will be collected.
 A physical examination (clinical assessment), including a visual inspection, digital rectal examination, and anoscopy and/or sigmoidoscopy (at physician's discretion), will be performed.
-Blood samples will be collected to assess for blood-borne pathogens (Hepatitis B, Hepatitis C, HIV, and syphilis).
-If the biopsy procedure takes place more than 30 days after the blood-borne pathogen tests were completed during screening, the blood-borne pathogen tests (i.e. Hepatitis B, Hepatitis C, HIV, and syphilis) must be repeated before the biopsy procedure to confirm the patient's continued eligibility for study participation.
+Blood samples will be collected to assess for blood-borne pathogens (Hepatitis B, Hepatitis C, syphilis, and HIV) and a risk assessment of HTLV-1 will be performed.
+If the biopsy procedure takes place more than 30 days after the blood-borne pathogen tests were completed during screening, the blood-borne pathogen tests (i.e. Hepatitis B, Hepatitis C, HIV, and syphilis) and risk assessment of HTLV-1 must be repeated before the biopsy procedure to confirm the patient's continued eligibility for study participation.
 If applicable, a urine sample will be collected from female patients for pregnancy testing (pregnancy test is not required if the patient has had a previous hysterectomy and/or is post-menopausal).
 During the visit, the patient will complete the FIQL and Wexner score questionnaires (administered by a member of the research staff).
 A log of the patient's current medications will be started.
 Patients will also be instructed not to change (to the greatest degree possible) their medication regimen, and other coping mechanisms, related to their fecal incontinence condition.